davidgiga1993/pollect/README.md

 # pollect - python data collection daemon

 pollect is a daemon for collecting system and application metrics in periodical intervals.
 (similar to collectd).
-It's designed to require very little dependencies to run.
+It's designed to require very little dependencies and to be easily customizable.

 # Architecture
 ```
  ------------                           ----------
  | executor |  -- result of sources --> | writer |